-The Question: I have a final protective order.
-How does the order work if we accidentally bump into each other in public?
+The Question: I have a final protective order against my ex.
+What happens if we accidentally bump into each other in public?

 I was granted a final injunction for protection (domestic violence) against my ex husband.
 I’ve read it through and I’m a little confused.
 It clearly states he can’t have any contact w[ith] me in any way, 500 feet distance from my house and employment, and 100 feet from my car.